 “You’ll be fine.
 Anyway, it’s usually steaming hot inside Madam Puddifoot’s.
 Let’s go!”

-I followed Lavinia through the front doors.
+I followed Lavinia through the castle’s front doors.
 A light snow was falling and dusting everything in sight, making the steps and cobblestones treacherous.

 “Watch it!”
 Lavinia called out and grabbed my arm as I skidded a few inches on a patch of black ice.
 She laughed and said, “What we need are some of those spiky shoes Muggle footballers use!”
 We decided to link arms in case one of us slipped again.
-Although it was snowing, the air didn’t seem that chilly except when a chance gust of wind bellowed by and whipped our cloaks around.
-The woods around us seemed eerily quiet after being accustomed to the constant noise of the castle.
+Although it was snowing, the air didn’t seem that chilly, except when a chance gust of wind bellowed by and whipped our cloaks around.
+The woods surrounding us seemed eerily quiet after being accustomed to the constant noise of the castle.

 As if reading my thoughts, Lavinia commented, “I hate coming down here on student weekends; everything is mobbed.
 It’s much nicer when it’s only adults.
 Honestly, working at Hogwarts all year makes you feel like your fellow professors are the only adults in existence.”

 “This is it,” she said, stopping in front of a quaint stoop under a sign with a large, flowery teacup on it.
 The shop had a large picture window, but it was impossible to see inside since it was completely fogged over.
 Lavinia opened the door, adorned with a wreath of bells that tinkled merrily.
 The shop was cramped but cozy and seemed to resemble an old spinster aunt’s formal living room.
 There were fifteen or so small tables covered with lace runners and doilies.
-Shelves along the wall held colourful bags of tea and coffee for sale, while a large glass display stood to a side filled with delicious looking pastries.
+Shelves along the wall held colourful bags of tea and coffee for sale, while a large glass display stood to a side filled with delicious-looking pastries.

-“This must be quite the date spot for students.”
-I observed as I removed my cloak and draped it over the back of my chair.
+“This must be quite the date spot for students,” I observed as I removed my cloak and draped it over the back of my chair.

 “What can I get for you tonight, Professors?” she asked brightly.
-I felt a rush of pride when she said that and didn’t bother to mention I wasn’t technically
+I felt a rush of pride when she said that and didn’t bother to mention I wasn’t technically a professor yet.

 I quickly read over the menu board behind the counter.
 “I’ll have a peppermint mocha and a cranberry scone,” I said.
 Madam Puddifoot nodded and looked to Lavinia.